Clubs & Organizations

 Penn College Republicans

 The Penn College Republicans strive to promote conservative values and ideals on campus by creating a strong sense of community amongst Penn’s conservative students.
 We hold speaker events, organize grassroots campaign initiatives, conduct voter registration drives, and host social events throughout each semester.

 Career & Special Interest Clubs:

-We are a group of students at the University of Pennsylvania who share a common interest in Economics and seek to provide education, service, and awareness to others.
+The Penn Undergraduate Economics Society is a group of students at the University of Pennsylvania who share a common interest in Economics and seek to provide education, service, and awareness to others.
 Above all, we strive to stimulate interest for the field throughout campus.